sat0b/markdown-note.nvim/README.md

   default_title = "note",

-  -- Default project (nil for no project) default_project = nil,
+  -- Default project (nil for no project)
+  -- Set to "daily" to put daily notes in daily/ folder default_project = nil,

   -- Command to open notes (edit, split, vsplit, tabedit)